dret/HTML5-overview/README.md

 HTML5 specifications are also developed in other places, and this page lists 11 of these other specifications.

-Here's a list of all HTML5 specs captured in the [XML source for this page](html5.xml), first W3C TR, and then others:
+Here's a list of all HTML5 specs captured in the [XML source for this page](html5.xml), first W3C TR (except for the [separately listed NOTEs](MD/notes.md)), and then others:

 ## W3C TR Specifications (122 Specs)